j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 ##### Chainmaster
 You carry a chain that you may use to grapple others.
 You may Grapple a target within Range 3, instead of Reach 1.
 ##### Crushing Grip
-When a character ends their turn while grappled by you, they take damage equal to your Tier.
+When a character ends their turn while grappled by you, they take 1//2//3 damage.
 ##### Formidable
 You count as one size larger for grapples.
 Additionally, you gain **+1 Boon** on attack rolls against a target you are grappling.
 ### Tier II